Indian navy prepared to deploy to South China Sea to protect oil interests

 Nothing happened, the ship sailed on, and both India and China have since played down the incident, with New Delhi saying the vessel was well within international waters in the South China Sea and that there was no confrontation.

-China’s neighbors are fretting about a recent Chinese media report on new rules that will allow police in the southern Chinese province of Hainan to board and seize control of foreign ships which “illegally enter” its waters from January 1.
+China’s neighbours are fretting about a recent Chinese media report on new rules that will allow police in the southern Chinese province of Hainan to board and seize control of foreign ships which “illegally enter” its waters from Jan.
+1.

 The Philippines on Saturday condemned the Chinese plan as illegal and Singapore, home to the world’s second-busiest container port, said on Monday it was concerned.

-Asked about the report of China’s plan to board ships, Joshi said India had the right to self-defense.
+Asked about the report of China’s plan to board ships, Joshi said India had the right to self-defence.

 Estimates for proven and undiscovered oil reserves in the South China Sea range as high as 213 billion barrels of oil, the U.S. Energy Information Administration said in a 2008 report.
 That would surpass every country’s proven oil reserves except Saudi Arabia and Venezuela, according to the BP Statistical Review.